Be-Secure/besecure-ce-env-repo/README.md

     `$ wget -P $HOME https://raw.githubusercontent.com/$BESMAN_ENV_REPOS/$BESMAN_ENV_REPO_BRANCH/<artifact name>/<artifact version>/besman-<environment name>-config.yaml`

 3. Open the file `besman-<environment name>-config.yaml` in an editor.
+4. Run the `install` command and BeSman will use this configuration for your environment.

 ### 4.2 Install command